Macaca fascicularis: Genetics

-Hybridity

-Along the northern part of range crab-eating macaques hybridize with rhesus macaques (M. mulatta).
-They also have been known to hybridize with southern pig-tailed macaques (M. nemestrina).
+Along the northern part of its range, the crab-eating macaque hybridizes with the rhesus macaque (M. mulatta).
+It also has been known to hybridize with the southern pig-tailed macaque (M. nemestrina).
 Hybrids also occur across subspecies too.
 Rhesus and crab-eating macaques hybridize within a contact zone where their ranges overlap, which has been proposed to lie between 15 and 20 degrees north and includes Thailand, Myanmar, Laos, Vietnam.
 Their offspring are fertile, and they continue to mate which leads to a broad range of admixture proportions.
 Introgression from rhesus to crab-eating macaque populations extends beyond Indochina and the Kra Isthmus, whereas introgression from crab-eating to rhesus macaques is more restricted.
-There seems to be a rhesus biased and male biased gene flow between rhesus and crab-eating macaque population which has led to different degrees of genetic admixture in these two species.
+There seems to be a rhesus biased and male biased gene flow between rhesus and crab-eating macaque populations which has led to different degrees of genetic admixture in these two species.

 Distribution and habitat

 The crab-eating macaque's native range encompasses most of mainland Southeast Asia, through the Malay Peninsula and Singapore, the Maritime Southeast Asia islands of Sumatra, Java, and Borneo, offshore islands, the islands of the Philippines, and the Nicobar Islands in the Bay of Bengal.
 This primate is a rare example of a terrestrial mammal that violates the Wallace line, being found out across the Lesser Sunda Islands.
 It lives in a wide variety of habitats, including primary lowland rainforests, disturbed and secondary rainforests, shrubland, and riverine and coastal forests of nipa palm and mangrove.
 It also easily adjusts to human settlements and is considered sacred at some Hindu temples and on some small islands, but as a pest around farms and villages.
 Typically, it prefers disturbed habitats and forest periphery.